echang97/superherosightings/README.md

     * Would have to look up more documentation (and possibly more packages)
 * Input Validation limited
 * Hero details does not specify sighting id
-* Empty Organizations and Sightings should be deleted
+* ~Empty Organizations and Sightings should be deleted~ Resolved on 10/29/2021
 * Website could look nicer